-The UAMS email account is recognized as the official method of electronic communication with students.
-The program will communicate with students only via their UAMS email account.
-Student should use only their UAMS email account to communicate with off-campus clinical educators.
-Students are expected to check their UAMS email accounts on a daily basis for program information and/or announcements.
+The UAMS email account is the only officially recognized method of electronic communication with students.
+Student should use only their UAMS email account to communicate with off-campus clinical supervisors.
+Students should check their UAMS email accounts daily for program information and/or announcements.
+Faculty may choose to implement texting on a limited basis, but it should be done so only for essential or urgent communication needs.